We need to talk…

 It's one of the most difficult subjects to talk about.
 Divorce.
 When relationships come to an end there are so many things to consider.
 Children, home and support are naturally the first things you focus on.

 When you begin the process of separating a shared life the sheer number of things to deal with is daunting.
 And the cost of divorce can have a lasting impact on your plans for later in life.

-A study from Research Plus* shows that divorcees retiring this year can expect to receive up to 18% less in retirement income.
+A study from Research Plus* shows that divorcees retiring in 2018 expected to receive up to 18% less in retirement income.

-Divorcees retiring this year can expect to receive up to 18% less in retirement income.
+Divorcees retiring in 2018 expected to receive up to 18% less in retirement income.

 Average expected annual income:

 - Never suffered a marriage breakup - £21,400